 A space that is leased to a specific business (a host company), that in turn makes extra space available to others (guest companies) who are in need of flexible, yet professional office space.

-This ability to avoid a long-term lease is a benefit of both coworking and office sharing.
+This ability to avoid taking on a new long-term lease (commercial real estate leases for office spaces are often as lengthy as five or 10 years) is a benefit of both coworking and office sharing.
 Even if you’re willing to sign a lease, it’s often nearly impossible to find a small space at affordable rates.
-A coworking or office sharing approach can be an ideal solution for young companies that need to conserve capital for hiring the best talent.
+A coworking or office sharing approach can be an ideal workspace solution for young companies that need to conserve capital for hiring the best talent.
 It gives time for growth and development.

-There are differences in how these deals are structured.
+There are some key differences in how these deals are typically structured.

-→ In a coworking situation, tenants can often have the option of leasing space hourly.
-Some coworking spaces include seminar rooms that can be used for one-time events, as well as workstations that people use on a daily, weekly, or monthly basis.
-There is tremendous variation as the nearly 2000 coworking sites worldwide strive to meet their clients’ needs.
+→ In a coworking situation, tenants (usually called “members”) can often have the option of leasing space hourly or daily, so they aren’t paying full-time rent if they really only need a space part-time.
+Some coworking spaces include seminar rooms on site that can be used for one-time events, access to meeting rooms that you can sign up to use, special services like wi-fi and mail handling, community events, and of course desks and workstations that people use on a daily, weekly, or monthly basis.
+There is tremendous variation as the nearly 2,000 coworking sites worldwide, which are typically located in city centers and large suburbs, strive to meet their clients’ needs in a location that suits them.

 → Generally speaking, you can expect more structured terms in an office sharing arrangement.
-This type of space is geared toward allowing you to develop your company culture and grow the business, all without locking you into a long-term lease.
-Office sharing offers a range of options in terms of space – if your company needs private offices, those are available.
-You can choose the neighborhood and the office culture that suits you.
+For example, you may be expected to agree to a full year of occupancy, as opposed to a month to month arrangement.
+This type of space is geared toward allowing you to develop your company culture in an office “home” and grow the business, all without locking you into a long-term lease agreement.
+Office sharing provides a range of options in terms of space – if your company needs private offices and workspaces, those are available.
+You can choose the neighborhood and the office culture that suits you (though naturally the cost of rent will vary based on the desirability of the address).
 The office sharing arrangement has benefits for both businesses, including a more consistent work environment.

-→ The key difference in work environment between coworking and office sharing is level of customization.
-In a coworking space, it’s typically up to you or your businesses to fit into the culture and dynamic already established by the coworking organization.
+→ The key difference in the work environment between coworking and office sharing spaces is the level of customization.
+In a coworking space, it’s typically up to you or your businesses to fit into the culture and dynamic already established by the coworking organization, especially since it is not a very private environment.
 If you find a space that has a vibe that works for your business, then you’re in luck.
 But if you find a space that needs tweaking, you’ll likely be disappointed.

 The modern workplace is changing fast...